Purgatorio: First terrace (Pride)

 The first three terraces of Purgatory relate to sins caused by a perverted love directed towards actual harm of others.

 The first of the sins is Pride.
 Dante and Virgil begin to ascend this terrace shortly after 9 AM.
-On the terrace where proud souls purge their sin, Dante and Virgil see beautiful sculptures expressing humility, the opposite virtue.
+On the terrace where proud souls purge their sin, Dante and Virgil see sculptures expressing humility, the opposite virtue.
 The first example is of the Annunciation to the Virgin Mary, where she responds to the angel Gabriel with the words Ecce ancilla Dei ("Behold the handmaid of the Lord," Luke 1:38).
 An example of humility from classical history is the Emperor Trajan, who, according to a medieval legend, once stopped his journey to render justice to a poor widow (Canto X).

 Also associated with humility is an expanded version of the Lord's Prayer: